4 things you should know about crypto taxes before the April 15th deadline

 This means that anytime you move crypto-assets off of, or onto, an exchange like Coinbase from another location, Coinbase completely loses the ability to provide you with tax information that you need for capital gains and losses reporting.
 This is because the exchange has no way of identifying what your cost basis is in that certain cryptocurrency, which is an essential piece to figure out your capital gain or loss.
 This is true of all other major cryptocurrency exchanges.

 The solution to this problem is to aggregate all of your cryptocurrency data across all of the platforms you use so that you can then build your holistic tax reports.
+You can also ask an online tax expert from TurboTax Live about crypto tax implications in New York, Chicago, San Francisco, or wherever it is you reside.

 You can automate the reporting process with crypto tax calculators